About the EU

-The largest EU institution is responsible for proposing EU laws, spending the lion's share of the budget and overseeing approved legislation, programmes and expenditure.
+The Commission is responsible for proposing legislation, spending the lion's share of the budget and overseeing approved legislation, programmes and expenditure.

 The 28 Commissioners (one from each country) are appointed for a five-year term.
-They are duty-bound to act on behalf of the whole EU and not for any national government or interest group.
+The UK's Commissioner is Jonathan Hill.
+Commissioners are duty-bound to act on behalf of the whole EU and not for any national government or interest group.
 Its activities are closely monitored by Parliament.
 It is based in Brussels.

 Not to be confused with: